canriquez/ruby-twitter-bot/README.md

 - When locally executed, the program checks a specified twitter account and repo to verify the update status.
 - Reads through a specified file inside the github user's fork of 100-days-of-code: https://github.com/carlosmicro/100-days-of-code
 - Checks for the '**Twitter:RXDYY' mark in the repo's record to identify a valid update.
-- Checks the valid repo update agains the last update available on twitter for the specified user.
+- Checks the valid repo update against the last update available on twitter for the specified user.
 - If repo update is ahead of twitter account, it will tweet the specified update automatically.
 - If no valid message content updated is available on the repository it will compile a report message.
 - At the end of execution, the bot will send a detailed report of all performed actions to a specified email account.